Gares95/Stock-Market-Interface-R/README.md

 # Data Lake with Spark
 ***
-This repository includes the files neccessary to build an interface using the **R** package _Shiny_ to display information of the stock market.
-It includes tools to select the company (from the dataset uploaded with over 1890 companies in 50 different countries around the world) and the time period to display.
+This repository includes the files necessary  to build an interface using the **R** package _Shiny_ to display information of the stock market.
+It includes the necessary tools to select the company (from the dataset uploaded with over 1890 companies in 50 different countries around the world) and the time period to display.

-The first version of this repository allows to see the _Open_ and _Close_ values of the stock market for each company during this year.
+The first version of this repository allows to see the next values of the stock market for each company during this year:
+- Open Values
+- Close Values
+- High
+- Low
+- Volume
+- Adjusted Value

 The interface includes an interactive plot.